-- The Korean culture and how language and cultures interact in societies. - The connections between Korean and the content from other disciplines. - The nature, structure, and culture of the Korean language by contrasting it to and making comparisons with their own language. - The Korean communities at home and around the world, preparing the students to become part of the global community. - How to communicate with other Korean speakers.
+- The nature, structure, and culture of the Korean language by contrasting it to and making comparisons with their own language. - The Korean communities at home and around the world, preparing the students to become part of the global community.

+How to communicate with other Korean speakers.